nickcotton/nickcotton.com/src/_posts/my-2025-digital-resolutions.md

 By "off the grid" I mean I want to rely less on paying monthly subscriptions to access my own music, movies, etc.

 I've got my music library set up in Doppler (which I love) and manually sync albums to my phone when I get the time.
-Having offline access to music wherever I go has removed a major annoyance for me.
+Having offline access to music wherever I go has removed a major annoyance in my life, especially when stuck on the tube.

 ## 4. Continue to learn and use Neovim

-Spent some time during the holiday season getting to grips with Vim/Neovim.
+Spent some time during the holiday season getting to grips with Neovim.
 I'm still very much on the wrong end of the learning curve at the moment but this has been a fascinating learning experience.
 I'm beginning to see what all the fuss is about!
-As a side effect.

 ## 5. Keep my dotfiles on github